Tim Wisniewski is a civic technologist who specialises in navigating bureaucracy, culture change, and outside-the-box problem solving.

 As Chief Data Officer for the City of Philadelphia, Wisniewski and his team helped departments release over 200 open data sets and increase transparency around city contracts, property taxes, police interactions, and the city budget.
 In 2016, Wisniewski’s role expanded to build the new Office of Open Data & Digital Transformation, a team of design, development, and content professionals inside government.
 In this capacity Wisniewski oversaw the launch of the new phila.gov, an entirely reimagined digital front door for city government designed to make services easier to find and use.

-Before joining the Nutter Administration in January 2012, Tim was the Executive Director of the Frankford Special Services District, where he led efforts to revitalize the Frankford Avenue Business Corridor through public safety and beautification projects.
-As President of the 24th Police District Advisory Council, he also helped to form Somerset Neighbors, a civic association in Kensington.
+Before joining the Administration in January 2012, Tim was the Executive Director of the Frankford Special Services District, where he led efforts to revitalize the Frankford Avenue Business Corridor through public safety and beautification projects.
+As President of the 24th Police District Advisory Council, he also helped to form Somerset Neighbors, a civic association in Kensington, Philadelphia.